TS-mfon/Gen-layer-Builder-Guide/GENLAYER_ULTIMATE_GUIDE.md

 #  The Ultimate GenLayer Developer Guide
 ### From Zero to Production: Building Intelligent Contracts

-> **The most comprehensive, accurate, and production-ready guide to GenLayer development.**
+> **The most comprehensive, accurate, and production-ready guide to GenLayer development. cc:Gen. Dave**
-> Last Updated: February 2026 | Guide Version: 2.0 | Verified against official docs

 ---